X-Ray Imaging and Spectroscopy Mission (XRISM)

-The X-ray Imaging and Spectroscopy Mission (XRISM), which was formerly known as XARM, is a JAXA/NASA collaborative mission, with ESA participation.
+The X-Ray Imaging and Spectroscopy Mission (XRISM), which was formerly known as XARM, is a JAXA/NASA collaborative mission, with ESA participation.
 The objective of the mission is to investigate celestial X-ray objects in the Universe with high-throughput imaging and high-resolution spectroscopy.
-XRISM is expected to launch in early 2022 (TBR) on a JAXA H-2A rocket.
+XRISM is expected to launch in the Japanese fiscal year 2022 (TBR) on a JAXA H-IIA rocket.

 The XRISM payload consists of two instruments:

-Their characteristics are similar to the SXS and SXI respectively flown on Hitomi and XRISM is designed to resume with most of the the science capability lost with the Hitomi mishap, focusing only on the soft X-ray bands (Hitomi high energy instruments, HXI and SGD, have no counterparts in XRISM).
+Their characteristics are similar to the SXS and SXI, respectively, flown on Hitomi.
+XRISM is designed to resume and recover most of the the science capability lost with the Hitomi mishap, focusing only on the soft X-ray bands (Hitomi high energy instruments, HXI and SGD, have no counterparts in XRISM).

-NASA/GSFC develops the Resolve detector system and many of its subsystems together with the X-Ray Mirror Assembles.
-NASA/GSFC also has responsibility for the Science Data Center charter to develop the analysis software for all instruments, the data processing pipeline as well as to support Guest Observers and the XRISM Guest Observer Program.
+NASA/GSFC develops the Resolve detector system and many of its subsystems together with the X-ray Mirror Assemblies.
+NASA/GSFC is also responsible for the Science Data Center, which is developing the analysis software for all instruments, the data processing pipeline, as well as support of Guest Observers and the XRISM Guest Observer (GO) Program.

 This site is intended primarily for researchers who are interested in XRISM data.
 Members of the general public, students, and teachers are invited to visit the Students/Teachers/Public section and follow the links.

 The XRISM site for the public at ISAS/JAXA is now open

 4 Sep 2018

 The XRISM project initiated by JAXA